-Javea is a quaint haven along the Costa Blanca, centered around a 14th century church, shops, cafés and restaurants creating an old world meets modern vibe.
+Javea ( Xabia) is a quaint haven along the Costa Blanca, centered around a 14th century church, shops, cafés and restaurants creating an old world meets modern vibe.

 Enjoy tapas and sangria at one of the many traditional restaurants and visit old town’s Arenal Bay for a vibrant nightlife scene.
 Restaurants feature flamenco dancers and clubs play disco, house and techno from midnight to dawn.